stepper1029/Reversi/README.md

 contains the colors that represent the different players.
 It is convention for Reversi to be played by two players, represented by black and white, where black always goes first.

 ## Source organization:
 All components having to do with the model are in the src.cs3500.reversi.model package.
 This includes things like the model, board, cells, DiskColor and CellDirection enums, and the Creator class.
 All components having to do with the view are in the src.cs3500.reversi.view package.
-Right now, this only includes the text-based view and view interface.
+This includes both the textual view and the GUI.
+The stub of a controller is in the src.cs3500.reversi.controller.
 All tests are in the test.cs3500.reversi package, with package private model tests being in test.cs3500.reversi.model.

 ## Changes since Part 1:
 - HexTextView no longer implements the view interface.
 It's still included in the view package, but